-Since last March, the theatre has remained closed.
-On Wednesday, however, a new hope came with the announcement that Sugarland’s Star Cinema Grill would be using the cinema to screen arthouse and independent films.
+Since spring of 2021, the theatre has remained closed.
+However, a new hope came with the announcement that Sugarland’s Star Cinema Grill would be using the cinema to screen arthouse and independent films.

 “Give a big Houston welcome to River Oaks Theater, Inc., an affiliate of Star Cinema Grill, who will be operating the beloved and historic River Oaks Theatre,” River Oaks Shopping Center wrote in an Instagram post.